YouVue launches platform for sharing and viewing 3D immersive content

 YouVue’s shareholders include SoftBank, Airbus, Bill Gates, Greg Wyler, and the Invention Science Fund (ISF) at Intellectual Ventures.

 All solutions to date have been housed in closed ecosystems.
-But San Francisco-based YouVue unlocks the potential of AR/VR by making premium 3D media accessible and freely available to everyone — no matter what device you are using — including the smartphones in your hands, said CEO Joe Mikhail in an interview with VentureBeat.
+But San Francisco-based YouVue unlocks the potential of AR/VR by making premium 3D media accessible and freely available to everyone — no matter what device you are using, including the smartphone in your hands — said CEO Joe Mikhail in an interview with VentureBeat.

 Immersive 3D content is growing fast.
 As a result, consumers and producers of media alike are excited, but until now, 3D experiences have only been available on high-end devices or in certain venues, Mikhail said.

-Conrad Burke, vice president of New Ventures, ISF Incubator at Intellectual Ventures, said in a statement that as innovation in 3D picks up, the industry will face technical hurdles delivering quality 3D experiences for the mainstream.
+Conrad Burke, vice president of the New Ventures, ISF Incubator at Intellectual Ventures, said in a statement that as innovation in 3D picks up, the industry will face technical hurdles delivering quality 3D experiences for the mainstream.
 He said it takes visionaries like Joe Mikhail and the team at YouVue to solve the hard tech problems involved in bringing 3D experiences life.

 Before founding YouVue, Mikhail was the chief revenue officer at Meta, one of a number of well-financed augmented reality startups that ultimately went under.
 He joined Meta from Lenovo, where he identified cool technologies and established strategic equity investments as the head of worldwide open innovation.
 In addition to driving corporate incubation, technology spin-outs, and corporate venture capital (CVC) programs, Mikhail has founded and directed several software startups.

 “Within AR and VR, we are an immersive 3D sharing platform,” Mikhail said.
 “We enable mass distribution of photorealistic immersive media to be consumed on any device.
 We really shine on the high end of that kind of media.
-So we’re talking about immersive content that is about 17 gigabytes or so.
-A few million polygons to really high quality, really immersive scale for automotive.”
+So we’re talking about immersive content that is about 17 gigabytes or so — a few million polygons to really high quality, really immersive scale for automotive.”

-YouVue’s platform will enable immersive applications that don’t consumer a ton of computing and memory, Mikhail said.
+YouVue’s platform will enable immersive applications that don’t consume a ton of computing and memory, Mikhail said.
 “That means we don’t have to compromise quality.
 So basically, if you look at the lower content on your iPhone or Android devices, you’re lowering the polygon count.
 You’re lowering the resolution, and you’re compromising quality.
 If you view things on a high-end GPU and full computer, our infrastructure is not built for that.
-Where we come in is [to] taking that high-end quality content, put it in the cloud, and deliver it to any device.”
+Where we come in is [to] take that high-end quality content, put it in the cloud, and deliver it to any device.”

-“We bring an experience that otherwise is not possible on these lightweight devices like smartphones,” Mikhail said.
+“We bring an experience that otherwise is not possible on these lightweight devices, like smartphones,” Mikhail said.
 “We’re bringing those millions of polygons on devices that can only handle, typically, a couple of hundred polygons.”

 Rival technologies use compression to try to deliver better-quality imagery over the networks.

 “What we do is we take a completely radical new view.
 We know what the users are looking at.
 We have spatial awareness.
 We do what we call foveated streaming, our secret sauce,” Mikhail said.
-“We only need to stream what’s relevant to the user at that given point from that vantage point.
-And as long as we are responsive enough that as they move, we stay ahead with them, so it’s low latency.”
+“We only need to stream what’s relevant to the user at that given point from that vantage point — and as long as we are responsive enough that as they move, we stay ahead with them, so it’s low latency.”

-It’s not unlike “foveated rendering,” which renders a VR scene efficiently so that it animates only the parts you are directly looking at and blurs out the parts on the periphery.
+It’s not unlike “foveated rendering,” which renders a VR scene efficiently so that it animates only the parts you are directly looking at and blurs out the periphery.

 “Ours is the same in principle, but radically different in practice because foveated rendering is used to optimize compute and power consumption on the device,” Mikhail said.
 “It just pulls out the entire content on that device.
-And then it says, ‘Why don’t we render everything.’
+And then it says, ‘Why don’t we render everything?’
 We take the rendering and put it on the cloud.
 We drive more horsepower to the device.
 I don’t have to download everything, every instant.
 We do the foveated streaming.”

 A 7-gigabyte 3D model can be efficiently rendered in the cloud and then streamed to a bunch of devices, and it only takes a couple of hundred megabytes in memory, with no need to use the GPU computing power on the device, Mikhail said.